jeffreypaul15/Sunpy3D/proposal.md

 #### 3) Testing and Integration with SunPy and PfssPy

 - The entire project shall be tested efficiently wherever necessary.
-- Testing shall mainly be performed with **Tox**.
+- Testing shall mainly be performed with **Tox** integrated with Pytest.
 The project shall be set up using tox according to SunPy's requirements.
-- If required, **Pytest** shall also be integrated into tox runs for figure and unit testing.
-- To ensure proper integration with SunPy and PfssPy, appropriate tests shall be written for this as well.
-Similar to how tests have been written for SunPy.

-## Implementation

-I shall go about implementing the aforementioned requirements starting with moving the code to a separate python package.
-I shall initialize this with a tox environment for testing and immediately start writing the required documentation when new code is added and tested.

-Equal importance shall be given to both writing new code and extensively documenting the functionality of this code.

-## Deliverables

-#### Successfully creating a new python package to provide 3D plotting for SunPy

-The existing code shall be worked on and improved to meet required standards and the entire project would be of a python package that can be installed and used with SunPy or Pfsspy for the extended 3D plotting functionality

-#### Extending of SunPy's various 2D map plotting functionalities to 3D

-Various functions from SunPy's 2D GenericMap shall be implemented in 3D.
-The method of implementing animators and grids shall also be decided and imlemented.
-These various methods and many more can be implemented in 3D by either plotting them as separate meshes using Pyvista or by altering the data that is projected by the map.

-#### Well-written documentation for the written code.

-All of the code that already exists and all the new code shall be combined into a package with well-written documentation using **Sphinx**.
-Example plots shall be generated with a gallery reference in the documentation.
-All 3D plots shall be rendered in 2D for documentation purposes.

-#### Efficient Testing and Integration

-All of the newly implemented classes and methods shall be tested.
-Unit tests and Figure tests shall be written wherever required by using Tox and PyTest.
-The appropriate 3D testing methodology shall also be researched and decided on.
+- The appropriate 3D testing methodology shall also be researched and decided on.
-CircleCI shall also be implemented to handle cloud-based testing.
+- CircleCI shall also be implemented to handle cloud-based testing.
+- Once tested, benchmark tests shall also be performed to understand the computation required for vizualisation.